-- a) Each Office Manager is guaranteed a minimum allocation of four hundred dollars (\$400.00) in approved PD funds. - b) Each Labour Relations Advisor is guaranteed a minimum allocation of one thousand hundred dollars (\$1000.00) in approved PD funds. - c) An employee may carry forward his/her unused minimum allocation from year to year, but such accumulated funds shall not be paid upon the employee's termination, resignation, layoff, retirement or death, and the accumulated amounts are not to exceed three thousand dollars (\$3000.00).
+- a) Each Office Manager is guaranteed a minimum allocation of approved Professional Development funds equal to ten (10) times the hourly rate at the top of scale for the Office Manager. - b) Each Labour Relations Advisor is guaranteed a minimum allocation of Professional Development funds equal to sixteen (16) times the hourly rate at the top of scale for the Labour Relations Advisor. - c) Starting in their second year of employment, an employee may carry forward his/her unused minimum allocation from year to year.
+Such accumulated funds shall be paid upon the employee's termination, resignation, layoff, retirement or death, and the accumulated amounts are not to exceed three thousand dollars (\$3000.00).